jbeers/sudoku-solver/process.md

 It allows you to create a client and then process images as either base64 or in s3.
 I could possibly create a lambda or url that just gets the image as base64 and returns the result.
 That sounds way better than integrating with s3.

+3/28

+created a github action
+my rust build was failing so i had to split my rust project into two crates after that I created a docker image for a nginx container with a self-signed ssl cert i was able to run npm build in my ui project and then serve it using my nginx containre after that I could access the site on my phone using https://my-hostname and view the site on my phone - it worked!

+4/9

+Made huge progress!
+Thank you Jesus!
+Created the following user story and implemented the checks.

+when a user first vists the page    ✔
+    they should see an empty sudoku board with two buttons  ✔ the first button should be "From Photo" ✔ the second button should say "solve"    ✔
+When a user clicks "From Photo"     ❌
+    they should see a ui for selecting a photo  ✔ the photo ui should show a square region with a grid for locating the sudoku    ✔ the photo ui should have a button to cancel ✔ the photo ui should have a button to confirm    ✔ when the user clicks confirm it should send hte picture to the sudoku lambda        ❌ when the sudoku lambda responds with success it should load the sudoku board    ❌ when teh sudoku lambda responds with failur eit should display an error message ❌ when the user clicks "Solve"    ✔
+    it should change the title to "Solution"    ✔ it should display the original numbers in a certain color   ❌ it should display the solution colors in another color  ❌ it should show a button to start over   ✔ if their is no valid solution it should display an error message    ❌

+The mobile version doesn't look at all like what the emulator shows.
+Will need to do some on-device debugging.